 As per the requirement, the SD-WAN administrator has created the intranet service with one of MPLS links for establishing the communication with branch-30.
-To fulfil the requirement of the internet service, the administrator has created the virtual path with the second MPLS link to communicate with all other branches.
+To fulfill the requirement of the internet service, the administrator has created the virtual path with the second MPLS link to communicate with all other branches.

-Branch-30 is a new branch connected with the datacenter and other branches via MPLS network without SD-WAN installed at the branch.
+Branch-30 is a new branch connected with the data center and other branches via MPLS network without SD-WAN installed at the branch.
 The intranet services configured at the data center and other branches has the routes forwarded to certain routers.
 Any traffic matching this route is classified as intranet and delivery to a branch-30 that does not have an SD-WAN solution.
-This way the users from the branch can connect to the datacenter to access the business and POS applications.
+This way the users from the branch can connect to the data center to access the business and POS applications.